Skip to Content

 • Different transaction types carry different APRs on the same card (purchases, balance transfers, cash advances, penalty), and cash advances typically have higher APRs and no grace period from day one.

-When credit card companies advertise an 18.99% APR, they're not lying—but they're not telling you the whole story either.
+Your actual cost is higher than the advertised APR because credit card companies convert that annual rate to a daily periodic rate and apply it to your average daily balance.
 That annual rate is converted to a daily periodic rate and applied to your average daily balance; the math produces an effective annual rate of about 20.9% for an 18.99% APR if your balance stays constant (because of the compounding effect), not 18.99%.

 • How daily compounding works: Your actual daily rate is calculated as: 18.99% ÷ 365 = 0.052% per day.
 But here's the catch—that daily rate is applied to each day’s balance, and interest that accrues is added to your balance at the end of the billing cycle, so future interest can accrue on prior interest.
 The additional interest paid due to compounding can be significant.